Ramesh-Borragalla/kiki_delivery_app/README.md

 Enter details for package 5 (pkg_id pkg_weight_in_kg distance_in_km offer_code): PKG1 50 30 OFR001
 Enter details for no_of_vehicles max_speed vehicleMaxWeight (separated by space): 2 100 70

+Test Cases
+To run the test cases, execute the following command: npx jest

 Note:
 Replace the input values with your own to test the application with different scenarios.